(aka) Alzheimers Foundation of America

 New York, NY 10001

-The Alzheimer's Foundation of America (AFA) provides optimal care and services to individuals with Alzheimer's disease and related illnesses and to their families, including younger-generation caregivers like Julianne, who was awarded a college scholarship last year in AFA's annual essay competition.
-AFA's national, toll-free helpline (866-232-8484) is staffed by compassionate, licensed social workers and offers assistance in both English and Spanish.
-Your donations help us fund our network of more than 2,400 member organizations nationwide, which provide quality hands-on care in cities across the country.
+The Alzheimer's Foundation of America (AFA) provides optimal care and services to individuals with Alzheimer's disease and related illnesses and to their families, including younger-generation caregivers like Julianne, who was awarded a college scholarship in AFA's annual essay competition.
+AFA's National Toll-Free Helpline (866-232-8484) is staffed by compassionate, licensed social workers who are available to provide support and assistance seven days a week.
+Your donations help us fund our network of more than 2,600 member organizations nationwide, which provide quality hands-on care in cities across the country.
 AFA also offers dementia-specific training for healthcare professionals, free, educational conferences for family and professional caregivers and telephone-based support groups.

 In addition, AFA advocates for federal funding and awards grants for research toward a cure for this devastating disease, which currently affects more than 5 million Americans.
 AFA also strongly believes that early detection of memory problems is key to maintaining quality of life.
-Since its inception, AFA's National Memory Screening Program—has screened more than 2.5 million people across the country.
+Since its inception, AFA's National Memory Screening Program has screened more than 4 million people across the country.